Events

 Sunday October 13, 2024 at 4pm EDT / 3pm CDT / 2pm MDT / PDT

-DETAILS: Join the UU Animal Ministry for this beloved annual gathering where we celebrate the blessing of animals.
+DETAILS: Just click on the free video recording to join the UU Animal Ministry for this beloved annual gathering where we celebrate the blessing of animals.

-civilization to a Climate Healing civilization, as we heal our relationships with each other and with the Web of Life.
-This transformation is more significant than the industrial revolution, the Agricultural revolution, the Scientific revolution and even the discovery of fire—for it is the discovery of the spiritual fire within humanity, a revolution of what it means to be human.
+We are in the midst of a transition from a Climate Heating civilization to a Climate Healing civilization, as we heal our relationships with each other and with the Web of Life.
+This transformation is more significant than the industrial revolution, the Agricultural revolution, the Scientific revolution and even the discovery of fire—for it involves the discovery of the spiritual fire within humanity, a revolution of what it means to be human.

 Dr. Rao is the Founder and Executive Director of Climate Healers, a nonprofit dedicated to healing the Earth's climate.
 (Although today Dr. Rao is an environmentalist by occupation, he is a systems engineer by profession.
 He invented the protocol for transforming early analog internet connections to more robust digital connections, while accelerating their speed ten-fold.
 Still today, any data accessed on the internet likely passed through a device implementing this protocol.

-In addition to Dr. Rao, leaders of UUAM, and yourself, do you know who else we'll see there?
-Some of the animals in YOUR life!
-That's IF you email pictures of them, along with their name(s) if known, to us using the email provided on the registration page.
+In addition to Dr. Rao, leaders of UUAM, and yourself, do you know who else we saw there?
+Some of the animals you’ve encountered in YOUR life!
+That's IF you emailed pictures of them, along with their name(s) if known, to us using the email provided on the registration page.
 (Every animal is is a miracle and deserves to be photographed a bajillion times, but to make things easier on our end, please send just one photo each.
 Thank you.)
-You are invited to send any photo you have taken of your companion animals, at a sanctuary, in nature, etc. The deadline to send your photos is the end of the day, Sunday September 29.
-And don't forget to register below!

 Meet the Authors: New York Times reviewed 2024 book Our Kindred Creatures